 - You can upgrade from non-credit to for-credit at any time during your learning journey.

-Students currently enrolled in for-credit CU degree on Coursera courses are eligible for free access to non-credit versions of 200+ CU courses through the CU on Coursera learning program.
+Students currently enrolled in for-credit CU Boulder degree courses on Coursera are eligible for free access to non-credit versions of 200+ CU courses through the CU on Coursera learning program.
 This program grants you sponsored access to a selected bundle of non-credit (open) courses from across the University of Colorado Coursera portfolio.
 Click below to learn more and get started.